Skills East Sussex (SES)

 • Senior Managers from the county’s post-16 colleges

-• Local employers representing different sectors in the county
+• Local employers and organisations representing different sectors in the county

 Chair of Skills East Sussex – Diana Garnham